ttaczak/utk-openmc-workshop/README.md

 # utk-openmc-workshop
-Workshop for learning OpenMC.
-Learning tasks are heavily influenced and borrowed from fusion-energy/neutronics-workshop as protected by its MIT license.
+Workshop for learning OpenMC based on the fusion-energy/neutronics-workshop.
+Installation steps, learning tasks, and excersizes are streamlined to learn in a classroom setting.

+Modification of source material is permitted by its MIT license.